 - Requirement analyst (it's desirable to have both a project manager and an analyst)

 - Software developers (depending on the project complexity, a dev team can include 2-5 members for front-end development, the same is for back-end development, 2-3 members can be engaged in post-release support if such specified by a project)

 - Marketing manager (can be involved if product promotion is needed)

 Start with WhatsApp core: build the platform

-When you found a good guide on how to create an app like WhatsApp, you should get acquainted with WhatsApp's architecture.
-It's important to know what is in the background of the application.
-So in this section, we've gathered some vital information which should be considered before you start.
-All the WhatsApp's processes would be impossible without the stuff given below.
+When you find a good guide on how to create an app like WhatsApp, you should get acquainted with WhatsApp's architecture.
+It's important to know what is in the background of the app.
+So in this section, we've gathered some vital information that should be considered before you start.
+All of WhatsApp's processes would be impossible without the stuff given below.
 This is what makes this powerful message exchange machine work.

 - The company rocks RC4 (Rivest Cipher 2) as a cipher method but is considered to be not that secure, though.